-- a. academic credentials, - b. previous instructional activities, potential instructional overlap with or contribution to the proposed new department, and recent student teaching evaluations at Mines, - c. if appropriate, previous research activities, and potential research overlap with or contribution to new department,

-- e. professional society affiliations and external service record, - f. if appropriate, graduate student advising history at Mines, and - g. collaborations with and other potential contributions to the department to which the faculty member desires to be aligned.
+- a. academic credentials. - previous instructional activities, potential instructional overlap with or contribution to the proposed new department, and recent student teaching evaluations at Mines, - c. if appropriate, previous research activities, and potential research overlap with or contribution to new department, - d. internal service record at Mines, - e. professional society affiliations and external service record, - f. if appropriate, graduate student advising history at Mines, and - g. collaborations with and other potential contributions to the department to which the faculty member desires to be aligned.